wtsi-hgi/irobot/README.md

 ##### Fetching Data

-Fetching of the data supports range requests using the `Accept-Ranges` request header.
+Fetching of the data supports range requests using the `Range` request header.
 If this header is present and the data exists in its entirety, it will be returned with a `206 Partial Content` response under the `multipart/byteranges` media type, where byte ranges in the response will have the media type `application/octet-stream` and include a `Content-MD5` if one exists.
 The ranges may therefore be chunked differently than requested, so that they align with the precache checksum chunk size, but the requested range will be fully satisfied.

-If the `Accept-Ranges` request header is omitted, then the entirety of the data will be returned as a `200 OK` response, with media type `application/octet-stream` and a `Content-MD5` header, if available.
+If the `Range` request header is omitted, then the entirety of the data will be returned as a `200 OK` response, with media type `application/octet-stream` and a `Content-MD5` header, if available.
 If a range request is not satisfiable due to the request being out-of-bounds, then a `416 Range Not Satisfiable` response will be